Menu

 c) Transfers cannot be made in respect of any other Courses run at the College by organisations other than the College itself.

-1. a) Course charges MUST be paid IN FULL at least 40 DAYS before the date each Course begins (or upon booking if within 40 days of commencement of a Course).
+a) Course charges MUST be paid IN FULL at least 40 DAYS before the date each Course begins (or upon booking if within 40 days of commencement of a Course).
 If full payment has not been received at the expiration of 14 days from the commencement of this 40-day period (i.e., within 40 days of the Course start date), the booking will be deemed cancelled by you.
 We will therefore cancel your booking without further reference to you.
-It is your responsibility to ensure that your balance is paid on time.
-It is not the College’s responsibility to chase you.
+It is your responsibility to ensure that your balance is paid on time, it’s not the College responsibility to chase you.

-If you have not paid in accordance with this provision please check with Reception before commencing your journey in order to verify whether or not accommodation and Course place(s) may still be available for you.
+If you have not paid in accordance with these terms, please check with Reception before commencing your journey in order to verify whether or not accommodation and Course place(s) may still be available for you.
 It is your obligation to ensure that you comply with this requirement, not the duty of the College to issue reminders.

-2. b) Overseas students may pay directly into the College bank account QUOTING THEIR INITIAL DEPOSIT RECEIPT NUMBER, and separately advising us that payment has thus been made.
+b) Overseas students may pay directly into the College bank account QUOTING YOUR NAME AND COURSE NUMBER, and separately advising us that payment has thus been made.
 However, this may incur additional bank charges, which will be payable by you to the College on arrival.
 The Bank Account details are:

 NatWest